 I’m not sure we are going to be able to achieve the admission requirements but my learner really wants to study in the UK.
 Are there any alternatives?

+If your student has their heart set on attending an English university, there are various options.
 One option is to look at foundational years.
 Many universities offer these for students that do not meet the entry requirements, and many universities offer courses specifically for International students to bring them ‘up to speed’ for entry in to a regular Undergraduate degree.
 There is the disadvantage that this is an extra year of study on top of the standard degree timing, so the degree will take longer and cost more (I talk about fees below) however it can be a huge benefit for students who have no experience of the UK education system, and most offer a host of non-academic support to International students.

 Another option is an exchange year (or more).
 With this option students enroll with a US institution and then participate in an exchange program with an English university.
 Pluses to this option is that students can enter University through the US system, have administration dealt with by a US institution and there should be no hassle with transferring credit if the student wants to move back to the US mid-degree.